Geelong Travel Guide

 Known as the ‘City By The Bay’, Geelong’s commercial centre extends down to the lively Waterfront Precinct.
 It’s Victoria’s second-largest city however, Geelong still retains a friendly, laidback country town vibe.

-The city’s natural attractions, vibrant foodie scene, and award-winning wine region has really established Geelong as a quality tourist destination.
+The city’s natural attractions, vibrant foodie scene, and award-winning wine region have really established Geelong as a quality tourist destination.

 The city’s multicultural heart can be found along Pakington Street in Geelong West.
 Home to the dynamic Pako Festa, here you can dine at restaurants and cafes featuring food from around the globe before browsing the street’s specialty shops.